B2B LinkedIn Content Strategy: Brand-Centric Authority First Framework

 The poll feature on LinkedIn allows you to ask your audience questions and gather insights from them.
 Polls are a great way to boost engagement and foster interaction with your connections and followers.

-• Best For: Driving audience engagement and gaining insights.
+• Driving audience engagement and gaining insights.

 • Create polls with up to four response options.